tact-lang/ton-opcode/README.md

 # TON Opcodes

-A decompiler for The Open Network Virtual Machine (TVM) bytecode.
+A decompiler for The Open Network Virtual Machine (TVM) bytecode in Fift assembly.

-Result of decompilation can be written back into Fift assembly and compiled into TVM bytecode.

 ## Installation